Why Stanford University? Facts About Stanford University

 What Does it Take to Study at Stanford?

-Talking with Stanford alumni, it is not uncommon to hear them articulate a feeling about what makes their alma mater different.
-Here are some shared experiences and key advices from some Stanford's alumni:
+Talking with Stanford alumni, it is not uncommon to hear them articulate a feeling about what makes their alma mater unique.
+Here are some shared experiences and key pieces of advice from some Stanford alumni:

 1. Stanford President, John Hennessy (2000 - 2016)